Hiwonder-docs/ArmPi-Pro/source/docs/14_ros_opencv.md

 ④ The fourth parameter `[104, 117, 123]` signifies the values subtracted from each channel.

 ⑤ In OpenCV, the channel order is B, G, R. Here, the values imply subtracting 104 from the B channel, 117 from the G channel, and 123 from the R channel.
-The fifth parameter "False" determines whether to swap the R and B channels.
-By default, it is set to "False," meaning no swapping of R and B channels.
-If the mean subtraction order is assumed to be R, G, B, then R and B channels need to be swapped, which would require setting this parameter to "True."
+The fifth parameter "**False**" determines whether to swap the R and B channels.
+By default, it is set to "**False**", meaning no swapping of R and B channels.
+If the mean subtraction order is assumed to be R, G, B, then R and B channels need to be swapped, which would require setting this parameter to "**True**".

-⑥ The sixth parameter "False" decides whether to crop the image.
-By default, it is set to "False," implying no image cropping.
+⑥ The sixth parameter "**False**" decides whether to crop the image.
+By default, it is set to "**False**", implying no image cropping.
 The image's size is adjusted directly, while preserving the aspect ratio.
-If set to "True," the image is first scaled proportionally, and then cropped from its center according to the dimensions specified in parameter three.
+If set to "**True**", the image is first scaled proportionally, and then cropped from its center according to the dimensions specified in parameter three.

 * **Coordinates conversion**